Asset Performance: The art of doing more with less

 So, let’s pause for a minute and think about pumps located in remote locations which often consume large amounts of electrical power.
 How to ensure pumps will run at the correct speed to deliver water with the right pressure when you open your tap at home, considering that simultaneously hundreds of others in your neighborhood may be flushing toilets or taking showers?

 To ensure consistent water delivery, high-powered pumps are often set to operate at greater speeds than needed – this is viewed as as a conservative approach which may use more energy and increases the stress to pipelines, but it beats the alternative.
 Now, how does this affect maintenance?
 Bearings, impellers etc. wear out, that’s a fact of life.
 Ideally, they get replaced before the pump grinds to a halt, but can we know when that’s going to happen?
 Today this largely is a manual process, so either as things fail they get fixed, or at other times, units get replaced before they need to, in order to avoid failure later.
+More about decreasing industrial inefficiencies through Asset Management and IoT.

 Digitize for efficiency and reliability

 So how do some of today’s water suppliers up efficiency, use less energy, avoid leakage and breakdowns, and supply and treat the ever-increasing amounts of water needed to keep up with the trend in population growth?
 Another trend may offer some answers: the Industrial Internet of Things (IIoT), which basically means that the control systems, sensors etc. behind all assets can be accessed and connected, securely, anytime and anywhere.
 For most of the water industry this could be a place to start looking for new ways to improve operations.
 Buried inside all the data, accessible because of this trend, it is very possible we can find some of the answers we need.
+We wrote earlier about the biggest challengesin the water industry in case you want to check them.

 How to get started?